marketing-done-right/ai-content-optimizer/README.md

 **Q: What AI models are supported by the plugin?**

-**A:** The plugin supports multiple AI models, including GPT-3.5 Turbo, GPT-4 Turbo, and GPT-4o.
-You can choose the model that best fits your needs from the plugin settings.
-GPT-3.5 Turbo is faster and suitable for most use cases, while GPT-4o models are more powerful and it's the newest and most advanced model.
+**A:** The plugin supports multiple AI models, including `GPT-3.5 Turbo`, `GPT-4 Turbo`, and `GPT-4o`.
+You can choose the model that best fits your needs from the plugin settings. `GPT-3.5 Turbo` is faster and suitable for most use cases, while `GPT-4o` models are more powerful and it's the newest and most advanced model.

 **Q: What are "tokens," and how do I set the maximum tokens in the plugin?**